 Master of Nonprofit Organizations (MNO): Creating Visionary Leaders in Nonprofit Management

-Founded 30 years ago as one of the first nonprofit management programs in the nation, the MNO program at Case Western Reserve University has been at the forefront of training future leaders in the nonprofit, health care, and public sectors.
-It provides the essential tools you need to lead a nonprofit, carry out its mission ethically and effectively, and contribute to society’s betterment in the “Third Sector” – places where the government has failed and the for-profit sector sees no market motive.
+Founded 32 years ago as one of the first nonprofit management programs in the nation, the MNO program at Case Western Reserve University is at the forefront of training future leaders in the nonprofit, health care, and public sectors.
+It provides the essential tools you need to lead a nonprofit and carry out its mission ethically and effectively, featuring an innovative curriculum that emphasizes leadership, strategic planning, revenue development, finance, organization management, ethics, and use of data.